hardingprofessional/cachefunctions/README.md

     # This function runs slowly because I am developing it
     nearestapproach = calculatenearestapproach(keplerianelements, 'ISS')

-    # I usually remove all caching decorators before delivering a product
+    # I usually remove all caching decorators before delivering a product unless cache management is a part of the design.
 ```

 # Requirements